 This past year, members divided into three Action Teams, which are responsible for researching and developing recommendations related to these priority areas:

 - Curriculum and Instruction, and

-- Social Emotional Learning.
+- Social-Emotional Learning.

-Organizational Structure Action Team
+Organization and Structure Action Team

 Curriculum and Instruction Action Team

 This team continues examined the professional learning that is necessary to support all staff in developing empathy and understanding the specific needs of students.

-Action Teams will continue to research practices related to their respective priority areas and develop action plans.
+Action Teams will continue to research practices related to their respective priority areas and develop action plans throughout the 2019-2020 school year.
 Additional updates will be provided as this work progresses.